top of page

 WE ALSO COLLECT AT OUR MEETINGS!

-We collect dry and canned food for SHARE
+We also collect food for SHARE